mikaelabrough/mikaelabrough.github.io/_pages/about.md

 #### Current Work

-I spent 2023-2024 studing the UK climate movement.
+I spent 2023-2024 studying the UK climate movement.
 My work in the Philippines is a 2 year formal collaboration between myself, local universities in PH and environmental advocacy groups, involving multiple periods of fieldwork.
 I am currently working on finalising and submitting my thesis.

 #### Etc.